 Tuition Remission provides qualified spouses, Domestic Partners and dependent children of eligible faculty and Professional Staff Members with a tuition waiver for selected Drexel University academic programs providing all requirements are met.

 University refers to Drexel University, but does not include its affiliated entities.

 - Once the Eligible Employee completes one (1) year of full-time benefits eligible employment, Tuition Remission is available to Qualified Family Members at 20% per year, up to five (5) years at 100%.
 Tuition Remission at 20% is available at the start of the next term after the employee's one-year anniversary date has occurred and an additional 20% each subsequent employment anniversary date, up to five years at 100%.

-- Qualified Family Members of retired Eligible Employees are eligible to receive Tuition Remission to the same extent that the benefit was available immediately prior to retirement, provided that the Qualified Family Member has met Drexel University admission requirements and the retired Professional Staff Member meets the retirement criteria set forth in the Retirement Eligibility and Benefits Policy, HR-21.
+- Qualified Family Members of retired Eligible Employees are eligible to receive Tuition Remission to the same extent that the benefit was available immediately prior to retirement, provided that the Qualified Family Member has met Drexel University admission requirements and the retired Faculty or Professional Staff Member meets the retirement criteria set forth in the Retirement Eligibility and Benefits Policy, HR-21.